 Covered calls can be an excellent way to increase income from stocks but like all investments, covered calls aren’t perfect.

-The problems with covered calls include stock market risk, company risk, high capital, missing capital gains, taxes, and management.
+The problems with covered calls include stock market risk, company specific risk, high required capital, forfeiting of potential capital gains, taxes on call income, and ongoing management of unexercised options.

-It is my belief that the benefits far outweigh the problems with covered calls for income investors.
+It is my belief, however, that the benefits far outweigh the problems with covered calls for income investors that want to own stocks or stock ETFs (Exchange Traded Funds) anyway.

 After selling hundreds of covered calls over the past 13 years, I’ll share some solutions to avoid problems with covered calls that I have learned firsthand over the years, sometimes the hard way.